Skip to main content

 }

-5. Exit the vi text editor with your changes saved:
+5. Exit the vi text editor and save your changes:

 :wq